 OK, so assuming you are convinced this is the next best thing since sliced bread you’ll probably want to know whch resort you should buy points for and why.
 Once you decide to become a “Member” – Disney’s coveted term for a DVC Owner – you’ll have to choose which will be your home resort.
 Money, ownership and reservation privileges are all factors to consider:

-Length of ownership – At the time of this writing most DVC resorts have a lease term expiration of 2042, Saratoga Springs expires in 2054, Animal Kingdom expires in 2057, Bay Lake Tower and Grand Californian expire in 2060.
+Length of ownership – Most DVC resorts have a lease term expiration of 2042, Saratoga Springs expires in 2054, Animal Kingdom expires in 2057, Bay Lake Tower and Grand Californian expire in 2060, the Polynesian Villas expire in 2066.
+New resorts are being offered a 50 year lease the first year of sales.
 Some Old Key West owners opted to pay an additional fee to extend their lease thanks to a past DVC promotion.
 (Sorry, unlike a traditional timeshare no one gets to own a piece of the magic forever.)
 Only Disney knows what will happen after these terms expire.
 (Personally, I think they will be marketing them to our kids a few years before expiration so the tradition will live on.)
 Each time Disney builds a new property the expiration is established at that time.